 Stephanie Nerlich is the executive managing partner at Havas North America.
 Here, she shares the agency’s global consumer research findings and advice for how brands can adapt to deliver meaningful customer experiences.

 Nearing the end of a most challenging year, people are slowly beginning to shop again.
 But they’re doing so carefully and consciously, buying local and embracing e-commerce more than ever.

 Going forward, brands will need to be ready to adopt a variety of in-store and online measures to cater to today’s shopper.
-Savvy yet cautious customers expect a safe in-store experience on top of quality service, have a growing desire for personalization, and want an online experience that’s as engaging and humanized as an in-person one.
+Savvy yet cautious customers expect a safe in-store experience on top of quality service, have a growing desire for personalisation, and want an online experience that’s as engaging and humanised as an in-person one.
 Meeting these needs leaves many brands faced with a massive undertaking in order to survive.